 Description

-A recipe for fresh spring rolls that packs crunchy vegetables with strips of soy-ginger marinated tofu and a side of the easiest peanut dipping sauce.
+A recipe for fresh tofu spring rolls that packs crunchy vegetables with strips of flavored tofu and a side of easy peanut dipping sauce.

 Ingredients